karlpip/MandM-bridge/README.md

 # matrix2murmur

-Bridges between a Murmurserver(currently listening on every channel) and a matrix channel. \
+Bridges between a Murmur server and a matrix channel.\
 ICE is used to communicate with the murmur server, matrix-nio is used for matrix.

 ## Features